 Manuscripts should clearly demonstrate their relevance to planning.
 JPER defines planning as concerned with public actions that are efficient, effective, and equitable.
 JPER addresses planning practice at all levels of government and by nongovernmental organizations and in all substantive areas.

 Manuscripts concerned with pedagogical topics also are considered and may include descriptive accounts of innovative approaches to teaching; locally derived analyses of student recruitment, advising, or alumni career successes; or illustrations of classroom exercises and techniques.
 Accounts of a specific course or teaching innovation should be grounded in pedagogical theories and offer strong evidence of learning outcomes to support their conclusions.
+Instructional articles should include sufficient evidentiary base to support the validity of their conclusions.
+Typically, more than one instance of curriculum delivery is preferred to evaluate whether sufficient evidentiary base exists.
+Accounts of student outcomes or learning should not identify individuals.
+For detailed guidelines on instruction articles, please see our Guidelines for Pedagogy Papers.

 As a publication of ACSP, reports of general importance to ACSP and its membership are welcome and serve as a record of the actions and ideas that propel the organization of planning education.
 Eligible materials include, but are not limited to, reports of ACSP study commissions and general addresses given at ACSP conferences.
 Entries in the Reports section will ordinarily be invited and subject to a limited review process.